 14. Spot Alligators Around the Everglades in Florida

 Located at the southern tip of Florida is Everglades National Park, an extensive wetlands preserve that is home to hundreds of animal species, many of which are endangered.
-The Everglades is an excellent destination to see alligators — it might surprise you how abundant they are!
-The unique opportunity to spot alligators makes Everglades one of the best things to see in East Coast USA.
+The Everglades is an excellent destination to spot alligators, which is why it’s one of the best things to see in East Coast USA.

 🐊 Insider Tip: Beware of the mosquitos!
 The marshes are a breeding ground for these blood-sucking insects.
 It’s impossible to explore the Everglades without applying a strong DEET repellent.
 Make sure you’re prepared, or you’ll be eaten alive in under five minutes.